List of United Soccer League clubs: Current clubs

-In the 2025 season, eight clubs fielded teams in the USL Super League, 24 in the USL Championship, fourteen in USL League One, 144 in USL League Two, and 93 in the USL W League.
+In the 2026 season, eight clubs fielded teams in the USL Super League, 25 in the USL Championship, 17 in USL League One, 158 in USL League Two, and 96 in the USL W League.
 The Charleston Battery, Charlotte Eagles, and Richmond Kickers are the longest-tenured clubs currently playing in the USL, first entering in the 1993 USISL outdoor season.
-The 92,000-capacity Cotton Bowl, the home ground of Atlético Dallas and Dallas Trinity FC, is the largest venue in the USL.
+The 92,000-capacity Cotton Bowl, the home ground of future Atlético Dallas and current Dallas Trinity FC, is the largest venue in the USL.